ethz-asl/background_foreground_segmentation/README.md

 roslaunch background_foreground_segmentation crossdomain_nyutoofficetocla_office7.launch
 ```

-## Evaluation of Localised Trajectories
+## Evaluation of Localised Trajectories (not runnable without ROS dependencies)
 When running the experiments as above, poses from the ground-truth (leica) and the robot (icp) are recorded in the `$BFSEG_ROOT/logs` directory.
 To get the localisation accuracy, use the following script to interpolate the leica pose to the timestamps of the icp localisation:

 ```python